-Additionally, while some people might be intimidated by scientific discussions, they might still follow NASA because the brand publishes jargon-free stories that simply explain need-to-know details about complex topics. if you have a highly technical or complicated product or service, take a page from NASA's book and use Stories as a chance to be more accessible to your audience.
+Additionally, while some people might be intimidated by scientific discussions, they might still follow NASA because the brand publishes jargon-free stories that simply explain need-to-know details about complex topics.
+If you have a highly technical or complicated product or service, take a page from NASA's book and use Stories as a chance to be more accessible to your audience.

 MIT Technology Review's Instagram content isn't only for academics and science experts.
 The publication actually does a great job of creating and telling stories most of the Instagram's audiences can understand.

 One of the publication's Instagram Story strategies involves taking long-form pieces of content and abridging them for the platform.
-Because MIT Tech Review is verified with over 10,000 followers, it's able to include "swipe ups" in Stories.
+Because MIT Tech Review is verified with over 1.1 Million followers, it's able to include "swipe ups" in Stories.
 A swipe up is a CTA that says something like, "Swipe up" or "Read more."
 When a viewer sees it, they can swipe their finger upward to see a page or article from the publisher's website.

 If you can include swipe ups, this tactic is both creative and might be helpful for boosting traffic to full stories.
 Users might read an interesting, but short, Story -- like the one below about 2019 technology fails -- and want to swipe up to see a full long-form article.

 While NASA leverages its exclusive visuals, MIT Tech Review similarly leverages its readily available editorial content.
-Rather than writing seperate news content for Instagram Stories, they adapt pre-written articles that they think will be interesting to Instagram readers.
+Rather than writing separate news content for Instagram Stories, they adapt pre-written articles that they think will be interesting to Instagram readers.